Skip to Content

 A Lawn Mower Shed: Some of Your Options

-If you need to store an electric lawnmower, you’ll want to make sure your shed is watertight, and possibly have an elevated platform for the mower to sit on.
+If you need to store an electric lawnmower, you’ll want to ensure your shed is watertight and possibly have an elevated platform for the mower to sit on.
 Individually, there are different reasons to pick a particular shed over the other.
-To make your decision-making a lot easier, here are some options you can consider:

 Keter Fusion Composite Storage Shed:

-Made with composite wood-resin material that is appealing to the eye, this Keter Fusion shed can blend in seamlessly with your nicely-landscaped yard.
 With an external dimension of 90.2″ wide x 47.6″ deep x 99.2″ tall and an internal dimension of 79.1″ wide x 40.16″ deep x 97.9″ tall, the shed is extremely durable, very secure, and easily lockable.

 Arrow Newburgh Steel Storage Shed

-With an internal dimension of 7’10” wide x 5’6″ deep x 5’6″ tall and an external dimension of 8′ wide x 5’11” deep x 5’7″ tall, this Steel storage shed is very durable with strong and secure walls.
-The exterior of this storage shed is made up of electro-galvanized, UV-resistant steel that can thrive well in the summer.
-Also, its low-gable reinforced roof serves as protection from rain and other weather conditions.
+With an internal dimension of 7’10” wide x 5’6″ deep x 5’6″ tall and an external dimension of 8′ wide x 5’11” deep x 5’7″ tall, this Steel storage shed is very durable with solid and secure walls.

-To assemble the shed takes about 6 hours including foundation construction time, and pre-cut and drilled parts make DIY assembly easier.
 They have sliding double doors that meet in the middle where they can be padlocked to prevent unwanted entry.
 However, the padlock connection point is low strength.
-There is no floor for this shed, so you will have to build one yourself.
+This shed has no floor, so you must build one yourself.

 Suncast Tremont Storage Shed